strapi/sdk-js/README.md

 ## 📚 API Reference

-The Strapi SDK instance provides key properties and utility methods for content and API interaction:
+The Strapi Client SDK instance provides key properties and utility methods for content and API interaction:

 - **`baseURL`**: base URL of your Strapi backend.
 - **`fetch`**: perform generic requests to the Strapi Content API using fetch-like syntax.